 Southside Tech (Screenplay)

-In a Milwaukee school district going broke, JoBeth Keller, a Caucasian school principal, fights the death-grip of a corrupt governor, hopeless and angry teachers, a pissed-off community, and her skeptical African-American husband to keep a mostly black vocational school from closing down.
+In a Milwaukee school district going broke, JoBeth Keller, a Caucasian school principal, fights the death-grip of a corrupt governor, hopeless and angry teachers, a pissed-off community, and her skeptical African-American husband to keep an inner city vocational school from closing down.

 WGA Registered: 1158649